CrowdStrike/detection-container/README.md

 This container will create detections and preventions only on Linux hosts and container platforms protected by a CrowdStrike sensor.

-🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑

-🔥 🚒 🛑 WARNING WARNING WARNING WARNING WARNING

-🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑

-🔥 🚒 🛑 READ THIS BEFORE CONTINUING!

-🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑 🔥 🚒 🛑

-🔥 🚒 🛑 This container image contains LIVE malware!

-🔥 🚒 🛑

-🔥 🚒 🛑 A Falcon Prevent policy will kill the malware,

-🔥 🚒 🛑 **if Falcon Prevent is enabled**.

-🔥 🚒 🛑

-🔥 🚒 🛑 Should you chose to execute the malware test,

-🔥 🚒 🛑 _and if Falcon Prevent is NOT enabled_,

-🔥 🚒 🛑 the malware will collect system information and beacon that

-🔥 🚒 🛑 information back to the malware creators.

-🔥 🚒 🛑

-🔥 🚒 🛑 DO NOT RUN THIS CONTAINER ON SENSITIVE SYSTEMS!

-🔥 🚒 🛑

 Automated detections currently available include:
 | Name | Description |
 |:-----|:------------|